sanskrit/raw_etexts_english/blogs/manasataramgini/2005-08-16_turning-of-the-turkic-wheel.md

 +++
-title = "Turning of the Turkicxa0wheel"
+title = "Turning of the Turkic wheel"

 +++
 In 914 CE, Nasr ibn Ahmed II raised the Samanid Moslems to their peak.